swvanderlaan/MetaGWASToolKit/README.md

 #### QQ-plots
 - ~~add in confidence interval as option, and also an improved one~~ :x: SKIPPED
-- add in more options for variant-types, currently only SNV and INDEL; one might think in terms missense/nonsense/etc., or eQTL/mQTL/pQTL, or other annotation :large_blue_diamond:
+- ~~add in more options for variant-types, currently only SNV and INDEL; one might think in terms missense/nonsense/etc., or eQTL/mQTL/pQTL, or other annotation~~ :skipped:
-- add in option to cut-off the maximum -log10(P), for instance everything p < 5.0e-10 is set to p = 5.0e-10; while at the same time lambdas are calculate based on the original p-values. :large_orange_diamond:
+- add in option to cut-off the maximum -log10(P), for instance everything p < 5.0e-10 is set to p = 5.0e-10; while at the same time lambdas are calculated based on the original p-values. :large_orange_diamond:

 --------------